Get fast, private browsing on your iPhone with Avast Secure Browser

 Of course, those are just a few of the possible reasons why your Mac might be running slower than usual.

 The steps outlined below to speed up your Mac apply to all Mac devices.
 While the specific instructions use a MacBook Air (Retina, 13-inch, 2020) as an example, the steps differ only slightly (if at all) from how to speed up an iMac, for example.
-Whether your iMac is slow, your Mac Pro needs a tuneup, or you want your MacBook Pro to run faster, we can help.
+Whether your iMac is slow, your Mac Pro needs a tuneup, your Macbook Pro is running slow, or you want your MacBook Pro to run faster, we can help.

 All the instructions below can help speed up these Mac models: